Holiday Festivities at Walt Disney World Resort

 Most of the park, including the beloved Main Street, U.S.A., is decked out in jolly seasonal decor.

 While there may not be snow in Orlando, things get a little cooler with the Frozen Holiday Surprise, a dazzling visual experience at Cinderella Castle featuring beloved “Frozen” characters Elsa, Anna, Olaf, and Kristoff.
-Each night, the Castle comes alive with stunning fireworks and a beautiful holiday story.

-A classic favorite Magic Kingdom ride transforms for the holidays, from “The Jungle Cruise” to “The Jingle Cruise.”
 This punny boat ride takes on a yuletide twist throughout the holidays for a witty excursion that will help you get into the spirit of the season.

-Every year, Magic Kingdom hosts an after-hours event on select nights known as Mickey’s Very Merry Christmas Party.
-In 2024, this separately ticketed event features the special Minnie’s Wonderful Christmastime Fireworks show, Mickey’s Once Upon a Christmastime Parade, and plenty of other festivities.
+In 2025, this separately ticketed event features the special Minnie’s Wonderful Christmastime Fireworks show, Mickey’s Once Upon a Christmastime Parade, and plenty of other festivities.

 Guests of Mickey’s Very Merry Christmas Party can also enjoy holiday cookies and festive beverages included with their ticket, as well as other cheery holiday dishes throughout the park.
-Classic attractions like Space Mountain and the Mad Tea Party take on a unique holiday reimagining for the party, too.

-Tickets for Mickey’s Very Merry Christmas Party start at $159.00 for ages 3 – 9 and $169 for ages 10 and up.
+Tickets for Mickey’s Very Merry Christmas Party start at $159 for ages 3 – 9 and $169 for ages 10 and up.

 EPCOT

 EPCOT’s celebrations of global cultures and traditions take on a holiday focus Nov.
-29 through Dec.
-30, 2024, with the EPCOT International Festival of the Holidays.
+28 through Dec.
+30, 2025, with the EPCOT International Festival of the Holidays.

 The Candlelight Processional is a beloved EPCOT tradition.
 Every performance, a celebrity narrator recounts the Nativity story accompanied by a massed choir, 50-piece orchestra, and herald trumpets.
-The Candlelight Processional is held nightly throughout the EPCOT International Festival of the Holidays.

 You’ll also be able to visit Santa Claus at the Odyssey Pavilion for a fabulous photo op, listen to holiday legends and stories from around the world told by live storytellers, and celebrate Christmas and Kwanzaa with a performance of “JOYFUL!
 A Celebration of the Season.”

-EPCOT is known for its culinary festivals throughout the year, and the EPCOT International Festival of the Holidays is no exception.
-You can taste your way “around the world” with festive dishes from across the globe.
 Guests with a sweet tooth will want to embark on the Holiday Cookie Stroll, where you can sample various treats as you explore the park.

 Disney’s Hollywood Studios